metamn/react/content/blog/design-systems/index.md

 Design systems are a paradigm shift in web/app UX/UI design and front-end development.

-They bring closer designers and developers, even blurring the line between these roles, to produce consistent and scalable user interfaces.
+With a systematic approach to the design process they produce consistent and scalable user interfaces.

 Companies with resources lead the adoption process.
-They augment obsolete tools and processes with mind power to achieve consistency and scalability.
+They do it by augmenting old tools and processes with extensive mind power.

-Smaller companies with less resources can keep up with innovative tools and processes.
+Smaller companies with less resources need to innovate to keep up.

 ## The current landscape

 Design systems are new, yet old.

 They've been around since 2015 when Google rolled out Material Design.
-Yet only big companies can afford to have their own design system today.
+Still only big companies can afford to have their own design system today.

-The rest builds on freely available component libraries and tries to transform them into their own via heavy customizations.
+The rest builds on open source, freely available component libraries and design systems by employing heavy customizations.

-The end result we all know: similar looking websites and apps all around the internet.
+We all know the result: similar looking websites and apps all around the internet.

-If one goes further &mdash; and tries to roll out unique looking, yet consistent and scalable user interfaces for a progressive audience &mdash; hits the same obstacles as their predecessors.
+If one goes further &mdash; and tries to roll out unique looking, yet consistent and scalable user interfaces for a progressive audience &mdash; hits the same obstacles as their predecessors, the big companies.

+Same obstacles, less resources.
-For Airbnb took several years and interations to come up with a solution which scales.
+For Airbnb it took several years and interations to come up with a solution which scales.

-Why design systems are hard?
+Design systems are hard.

-They try to introduce systematic approach to a domain previously dominated by human-driven, ad-hoc processes.
+They introduce systematic approach to a domain previously dominated by human-driven, ad-hoc processes.

 ## Before design systems